 Not one to let an opportunity pass him by, Musk also announced that bricks made from the soil excavated during the digging of the tunnel will be for sale for 10 cents each or available for free if used in affordable housing projects.

-This is only the beginning for The Boring Company.
+This is only the beginning of The Boring Company.
 In June they were selected by the city of Chicago to build another tunnel, a multibillion-dollar rapid transit link between downtown Chicago and O’Hare International Airport.